dereuromark/cakephp-upgrade/README.md

     cake Upgrade.Upgrade [command]

 Running it without any command will get you a list of possible commands to chose from.

+Note: If you use windows the full command (from your app dir!) would be:

+    ..\lib\Cake\Console\cake Upgrade.Upgrade [command]

+On unix:

+	../lib/Cake/Console/cake Upgrade.Upgrade [command]

+and if you use the app/Console shell instead (I never do that, though):

+    ./Console/cake Upgrade.Upgrade [command]

 This version supports now on top of the original commands/tasks:
 - webroot (important)